SansanaNicolas/Personal-Programming-Docs/1 - HTML/Html.md

 - ```<pre>```
 The pre html element represents preformatted text which is to be presented exactly as written int he HTML file.
 The text is typically rendered using a non-proportional, or monospaced, font.
 Whitespace inside this element is displayed as written.

+## Inline text semantics.

+- ```<a>```
+The a HTML element (or anchor element) with its href attribute creates a hyperlink to web pages, files, email addresses, locations in the same page, or anything else a URL can address.

+- ```<abbr>```
+This element represents an abbreviation or acronym.
+The optional title attribute can amplify or describe the abbreviation.
+If present, the title attribute must contain the full description and nothing else.

+- ```<b>```
+The b HTML element is used to draw the reader's attention to element's contents, which are not otherwise granted special importance.
+This was formerly known as the Boldface element, and most browsers still draw the text in boldface.
+You should not use b element for styling text, instead, you should use the CSS font-weight property to create boldface text, or the strong element to indicate that text is of special importance.

+- ```<br>```
+The br html element produces a line break in text (carriage-return).
+It useful for writing a poem or an address, where the division of lines is significant.

+- ```<cite>```
+The cite html element is used to mark up the title of a cited creative work.
+The reference may be in an abbreviated from according to context-appopriate conventions related to citation metadata.

+- ```<code>```
+This element displays its contents styled in a fashion intended to indicate that the text is a short fragment of computed code.
+By default, the context text is displayed using the user agent default monospace font.

+- ```<data>```
+The data html element links a given piece of content with a machine-readable translation.
+If the content is time- or date- related, the time element must be used.

+- ```<em>```
+This element marks text that has stress emphasis.
+The em element can be nested, with each level of nesting indicating a greater degree of emphasis.

+- ```<i>```
+The i HTML element represents a range of text that is set off from the normal text for some reason, such as idiomatic text, technical terms, taxonomical designations, among others.

+- ```<mark>```
+The mark HTML element represents text which is marked or highlighted for reference or notation purposes due to the marked passage's relevance in the enclosing context.

+- ```<q>```
+This element indicates that the enclosed text is a short inline quotation.
+Most modern browsers implement this by surrounding the text in quotation marks.
+This element is intended for short quotations that don't require paragraph breaks, for long quotations use the blockquote element.

+- ```<s>```
+The s HTML element renders text with a strikethrough or a line through.
+Use the s element to represent things that are no longer relevant or no longer accurate.
+However, s element is not appropiate when indicating document edits, for that, use the del and ins elements, as appropiate.

+- ```<samp>```
+The samp HTML element is used to enclose inline text which represents sample (or quoted) output from a computer program.
+Its contents are typically rendered using the browser's default monospaced font (such as courier or lucida console).

+- ```<small>```
+This element represents side-comments and small print, like copyright and legal text, independent of its styled presentation.
+By default, it renders text within it one font-size smaller, such as from small to x-small.

+- ```<span>```
+The span HTML element is a generic inline container for phrasing content, which does not inherently represent anything.
+It can be used to group elements for styling purposes (using the class or id attributes) or because they share atribute values, such as lang.
+It should be used only when no other semantic element is appropiate.
+Span is very much like a div element, but div is a block-level element whereas a span is an inline element.

+- ```<strong>```
+The strong HTML element indicates that its contents have strong importante, seriousness or urgency.
+Browsers typically render the contents in bold type.

+- ```<time>```
+The time HTML element represents a specific period in time.
+It may include the datetime attribute to translate dates into machine-readable format, allowing for better search engine results or custom features such as reminders.

+- ```<u>```
+The u HTML element represents a span of inline text which should be rendered in a way that indicates that it has a non-textual annotation.
+This is rendered by default as a simple solid underline, but may be altered using CSS.

+- ```<var>```
+The var HTML element represents the name of a variable in a mathematical expression or a programming context.
+It's typically presented using an italicized version of the current typeface, although that behavior is browser-dependent.